project-chip/connectedhomeip/provision/README.md

 ## Channels

 The Provision Tool can transfer the arguments to the device in two ways:
-* J-Link RTT: When the device is phisically connected to the host, the GFW can communicate throught the serial port using J-Link RTT.
+* J-Link RTT: When the device is physically connected to the host, the GFW can communicate through the serial port using J-Link RTT.
 This method can be used both in development and factory environments.
 This methods works with the legacy Protocol version 1.0 or the new protocol version 2.0.
 * Bluetooth: The provision script can transmit the data directly to applications running in provision-mode.
-While in this mode, Silicon Labs' example applications use the bluetooth communication to receive provisionning data.
-The Bluetooh channel requires
-Provision Protocol v2.0.
+While in this mode, Silicon Labs' example applications use Bluetooth communication to receive provisioning data.
+The Bluetooh channel requires Provision Protocol v2.0.

 ### Parameters